 October is national Brest Cancer awareness month, and the HeLa cancer cell discovered in 1951 is celebrated on this dates Registry.

-The degree of contamination is unknown, because few researchers test the identity or purity of already-established cell lines.
-It has been claimed that a substantial fraction of in vitro cell lines are actually HeLa, their original cells having been overwhelmed by a rapidly growing population derived from HeLa contaminant cells.
+The degree of contamination is unknown because few researchers test the identity or purity of already-established cell lines.
+It has been claimed that a substantial fraction of in vitro cell lines is actually HeLa, their original cells having been overwhelmed by a rapidly growing population derived from HeLa contaminant cells.
 It has been estimated that the total mass of HeLa cells far exceeds that of the rest of Henrietta Lacks' body.
-Some researchers have debated that these cells are a separate species, because they reproduce and spread on their own; in 1991 it was named and described as Helacyton gartleri.
+Some researchers have debated that these cells are a separate species because they reproduce and spread on their own; in 1991 it was named and described as Helacyton gartleri.

 On Oct.
 4, 1951, Henrietta Lacks died of cervical cancer at Johns Hopkins University Hospital in Baltimore.
 But Lacks will live forever in laboratories and research centers worldwide that use her unique, immortal cells for medical research.
 The HeLa cells of her cancer, were the first human cells discovered to thrive and multiply outside the body, seemingly forever, allowing researchers to conduct experiments previously impossible.

 901 South Bond Street Suite 540

 Baltimore, Maryland 21231